itteco/iframely/README.md

 We put our best effort to maintain Iframely and all its domain parsers.
 Please, feel free to [reach us on Twitter](http://twitter.com/iframely) or to [submit an issue](https://github.com/itteco/iframely/issues) if you have any suggestions.

-Fork and do a pull-request, if you'de like to add more plugins and/or contribute fixes or improvements.
+Fork and do a pull-request, if you'de like to [add more plugins](http://iframely.com/gateway/write-plugin) and/or contribute fixes or improvements.
 By doing so, you make your work available under the same MIT license.

-If you are a publisher and would like to make your embeds available under [Iframely Protocol](http://iframely.com/oembed2) (and thus distributed through gateway) - please, [add your domain to the whitelist](http://iframely.com/qa/request).
+If you are a publisher and would like to make your embeds available under [Iframely Protocol](http://iframely.com/oembed2) (and thus distributed through this open-source gateway) - please, [add your domain to the whitelist](http://iframely.com/qa/request).

 We encourage you to help other folks get up to speed with Iframely by following community channels:

 - Business questions and answers are handled via [Iframely topic on Quora](http://www.quora.com/Iframely)
 - Technical Q&A - [iframely tag on StackOverflow](http://stackoverflow.com/questions/tagged/iframely)
 - News & Experiences. [#iframely](https://twitter.com/search?q=iframely&src=typd&mode=realtime) or [@iframely](https://twitter.com/iframely) on Twitter